hpi-schul-cloud/nuxt-client/docs/1-Tutorials/OptionalyPropControllableData.md

 If you want to provide a prop named `A` that will eventually be updated with an `$emit` to control some kind of behaviour of your component, but do not want to enforce that the parent sets the `.sync` modifier you need a fair amount of hacking.

+> "The problem is that sometimes you have a prop that you want to follow, but don't want to force the user of the component to use it.
+If your component now has code that needs to update this prop per event, nothing will work anymore, because the parent component will not react to these events.
+He does not even use the prop.
+If you use the here explained approach, this use-case is enabled and the rule is: if prop is there, then take it into account.
+If not, then everything still works." -- <cite>[Adrian Jost](https://github.com/adrianjost)</cite>

 Example:

 ```vue